-Standards of healthcare vary throughout Russia, and not all medical staff you encounter will speak English.
+Standards of healthcare vary throughout Russia, and not all medical staff will speak English.
 While there are no required vaccinations for Russia, it’s worth being up to date with the routine ones and also getting a Hepatitis A shot.

-And should you need an ambulance, dial 103.
+if you need an ambulance, dial 103.

 Give yourself plenty of time to get to the stadium so you don’t get trapped in the security queue and miss part of the game.
-Oh and leave the vuvuzela at home.. they aren’t allowed in.
+Oh, and leave the vuvuzela at home – they aren’t allowed in.

 The number for emergencies in Russia is 112.

 In the lead up to this World Cup, Russian authorities have visited known football hooligans and threatened them with jail time.
-One of the ways authorities will be able to pin point troublemakers is through the FAN ID system as it is needed to gain entry to games.
+One of the ways authorities will be able to pinpoint troublemakers is through the FAN ID system as it is needed to gain entry to games.

 Your safety and those who you are with is the greatest priority.
-Get away if possible from the location or if you are stuck in a crowd, go with the flow.
+Get away from the location if possible or, if you are stuck in a crowd, go with the flow.

-Check out our article on what to do if you find yourself caught up in a bit of argy-bargy between football fans and what to do after the event has happened.
+Check out our article on what to do if you find yourself caught up in a bit of argy-bargy between football fans, and what to do after the event has happened.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 A trip to Russia can be filled with exciting adventures, delectable cuisine and amazing memories.
 Find out how to stay healthy while expriencing all the country has to offer.